acorn-io/runtime/docs/docs/38-authoring/03-containers.md

 ## Defining sidecar containers

-Sometimes a container needs some setup before it runs, or has additional services running along side it.
+Sometimes a container needs some setup before it runs, or has additional services running alongside it.
 For these scenarios, the `sidecar` can be defined as part of the container.

 ```acorn
 containers: {